-The Judicial Branch is appointed by the total group and exists to rule upon all mat- ters as concerns their constitutionality.
+The Judicial Branch is appointed by the total group and exists to rule upon all matters as concerns their constitutionality.
+For more information, visit the Student Government Association page on our website.

 The Association of Radiologic Students

 The primary goal of The Association of Radiologic Students is to promote the progression of Radiologic Technology, through the sharing of ideas and information.
 Through attendance at regularly announced meetings and other continuing education seminars, members have a means of defining their role as an integral member of the healthcare system.